Wagmi-Tech-Co/Wagmi-Tech-Payment-Link-MCP-Server/README.md

   -e USERNAME="your_username" \
   -e PASSWORD="your_password" \
   -e CUSTOMER_TYPE_ID="your_customer_id" \
-  mcp-payment-server
+  payment-mcp-server

 # Or with .env file
-docker run -it --env-file .env mcp-payment-server
+docker run -it --env-file .env payment-mcp-server

 # Run with different provider (currently only moka is supported)
 docker run -it \